of Aid Stations

 The course travels along the chalk ridgeway, starting just outside of Winchester, the capital city of Saxon England and heading due east until the trail ends in Eastbourne.
 The South Downs tower over Southern England affording runners awe inspiring views north across the Weald and south across the coast and the Channel.
 As with all Centurion events, runners will be fully supported by 13 well stocked aid stations, full medical support and course markings in addition to the pre-existing national trail waymarkers.
-Race held under full UK Athletics Permit granted through the TRA (Permit Number Pending).
+Race held under full UK Athletics Permit granted through the TRA (Permit Number 3347).

 13 Jun 2020 06:00